WorldOfBlockchain/survey2018/README.md

 * You should report the reason why you exceed due time at the meeting.
 The team members vote on whether you can continue the task.
 ### Github
 * Please create a folder for one theme or one project.
 For example, **Casper** is in one folder and **Peercoin** is in another folder.
+* Please attach the original files and there PDF format.